 Day 3: West Virginia AM & Maryland PM

 Pro Tip: In peak season, you won’t be able to park in the town area near the river and all the attractions.
-Navigate to the park’s Visitor Center instead, park, and shuttle buses will transport you downtown.
-Alternatively, you can walk!
+Navigate to the park’s Visitor Center instead, where you can park and have a free shuttle bus transport you downtown.

 - See downtown: the Visitor Center, John Brown’s Fort, Storer College, & Meriwether Lewis’ place (of Lewis and Clark fame) were all cool to see.